jmason33333-ux/Docent/rag/Series/The Stormlight Archive/books/the-way-of-kings/knowledge-snapshots/through-chapter-11.md

-I'm sorry, but it looks like there was an error in your request in specifying the chapter range.
-Could you please provide the ending chapter number so I can create the correct snapshot for you?
+I'm sorry, but there seems to be an issue with the data provided for the chapter range.
+Please provide the correct chapter range so I can create an accurate and detailed knowledge snapshot for "The Way of Kings."